ppy/osu-wiki/wiki/Help_Centre/en.md

 A couple of hours, at the absolute maximum, will clear the status for most people and allow them to sign in again.

-#### I'm not receive any emails from osu!/I forgot my email address!
+#### I'm not receiving any emails from osu!/I forgot my email address!

 **There might be an issue with your account's current email address.**